poslogica/plugin.video.nextgenrt/README.md

 ## Support

+Enjoy!
 For issues, questions, or feature requests, please open an issue on the GitHub repository.